Adapting Agile Ceremonies for AI Coding Agents: Sprint Planning, Standups, and Retros

 H --> I

-Agent Track tasks are well-specified, have clear acceptance criteria, and map to capabilities the agent demonstrably handles: refactoring, test generation, boilerplate implementation, documentation updates, and data transformation 4.
-These tasks get token budget estimates rather than story points — forecast the API token consumption and compute time, not human effort 2.
+Agent Track tasks are well-specified, have clear acceptance criteria, and map to capabilities the agent demonstrably handles: refactoring, test generation, boilerplate implementation, documentation updates, and data transformation 6.
+These tasks get token budget estimates rather than story points — forecast the API token consumption and compute time, not human effort 3.
+Some teams are adopting specification-complexity scoring instead of effort-based Fibonacci: since code generation time is now near-zero, the point value reflects the verification effort required rather than the implementation effort 6.

 Hybrid tasks — the most common category — split into a human planning phase and an agent implementation phase.
 The human writes the technical design; the agent executes it.